entangledion/PowerMM/README.md

 - In order to enable TTL age-out support for ingested IOCs, the miner nodes you create in MineMeld must use a clone of the following built-in node type: stdlib.localDB.
 You should be able to locate this built-in node type in the node search box when adding a new miner node in MineMeld.
 This built-in node type will show it supports indicator type of "ANY", and it may be listed as "expiremental".
 This is ok.
-Create a clone of this node type for each blocklist and watchlist node for each of the indicator types you want to ingest (IPv4, URL, SHA1, SHA256)
+Create a clone of this node type for each blacklist and watchlist node for each of the indicator types you want to ingest (IPv4, URL, SHA1, SHA256)

 Instructions: